MicrosoftDocs/azure-docs/articles/azure-monitor/essentials/tutorial-metrics.md

 > * Modify the time range and granularity for the chart

-Following is a video that shows a more extensive scenario than the procedure outlined in this article.
+Following is a video that shows a more extensive scenario than the procedure outlined in this tutorial.
 If you are new to metrics, we suggest you read through this article first and then view the video to see more specifics.

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4qO59]

 ## Prerequisites
-To complete the steps in this article, you need the following:
+To complete the steps in this tutorial, you need the following:

 - An Azure resource to monitor.
 You can use any resource in your Azure subscription that supports metrics.
 To determine whether a resource supports metrics, go to its menu in the Azure portal and verify that there's a **Metrics** option in the **Monitoring** section of the menu.